 Without a cache, a CPU won’t be able to show its actual performance because it would always have to be waiting, looking for data either from RAM or secondary storage.

-Let’s understand the broad CPU working basics first
+Let’s understand the broad CPU working basics first.

 The three main components of the CPU are the Arithmetic Logic Unit (ALU), the Control Unit (CU), and the Registers.
-The ALU is the main element responsible for most of the serious processing that makes the CPU what it is.
+The ALU is the main element responsible for most of the critical processing that makes the CPU what it is.
 However, the Control Unit directs the processor’s operations.
 It means the control unit instructs the ALU and memory on what to do based on the instructions.
 Registers are high-speed memory within the CPU that hold the data and instructions in real time when the CPU is processing them.

 The Fetch-Decode-Execute cycle, even for minimal operations, will have some outputs that must be stored in memory.
 These results are stored temporarily in the registers.
 If these results are required again during ongoing operations, they will stay in the registers.
 The registers store operands for arithmetic operations, intermediate results, and control information.
 However, if the results are not required immediately or are very large, they will be stored in main memory.
 The CPU will have the memory addresses to read from and write the RAM.

 The cache serves as an intermediate memory location between the CPU (Registers) and main memory (RAM).
 Now, instead of moving the results to the RAM, the CPU can keep them in the cache if they are being used frequently.
-Cache memory is faster than RAM, so using it for the often accessed data leads to a very low latency.
+Cache memory is faster than RAM, so using it for the often-accessed data leads to a very low latency.

 The operating system primarily handles memory management.
 It keeps track of where the data is stored and makes sure there are no conflicts.
 The registers and Cache have limited memory space, often in Megabytes (Cache) and Kilobytes (Registers).
 However, we can run large programs that may require gigabytes of memory (RAM).
 Therefore, cache memory is often used to store the most frequently accessed data.
 How is this decision made?
 The CPUs have their algorithms, such as LRU (Least Recently Used), to determine which data to keep in the cache based on usage patterns.
 Additionally, software developers can optimize their applications to utilize data access patterns effectively.